Our Christ Church Curriculum has been designed and developed to enable our children to become:

 At the very heart of our school is the vision to help and nurture every member of the Christ Church family to be the very best they can be.
 We have a caring and dedicated staff team who aim to provide the very best opportunities for our children, our school family and our community.
-Our curriculum not only includes the National Curriculum (2014) but also the range of extra opportunities and activities the school organises in order to enrich the knowledge and learning experiences for our children as well as supporting their spiritual, moral, social and cultural development.
+Our curriculum is designed to be aspirational for all and not only includes the National Curriculum (2014) but also the range of extra opportunities and activities the school organises in order to enrich the knowledge and learning experiences for our children.

 The National Curriculum (2014) covers the core subjects of English, Mathematics and Science together with the foundation subjects of Art and Design, Computing, Design Technology, Geography, History, Music, Physical Education, and Personal, Social, Health and Economic Education (PSHE).